paysuper/paysuper-docs/content/docs/payments/sdk-integration.md

 The client-side payment initialization makes it possible to integrate a Checkout Form into your website using only frontend code.

-It’s easy to embed [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) with just a few lines of Javascript code to start a payment process and display a purchase status finally whithout any server-side code.
+It’s easy to embed [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) with just a few lines of Javascript code to start a payment process and display a purchase status finally without any server-side code.

 <--->